Metropolitan Pachomius of Beheira: Elevation to Metropolitan

 On 2 December 1990, he was elevated to the rank of metropolitan by Pope Shenouda III.

 Locum Tenens of the See of Alexandria

 Following the death of the Patriarch of Alexandria, the eldest and most senior metropolitan in the Synod of the Church is customarily called to serve as Locum Tenens until the election of a new pope.
 When Pope Shenouda III died on 17 March 2012, Metropolitan Mikhail of Asyut, who was the most senior metropolitan at the time declined the role citing his poor health.
 Metropolitan Pachomius, being second in seniority, was then chosen to fill the position.
 He served as acting Patriarch until the enthronement of Pope Tawadros II, (formerly General Bishop Tawadros of Behira, who served alongside Metropolitan Pachomius) on 18 November 2012.

+Death

+Pachomius died on 30 March 2025, at the age of 89.
+His body rests in the Monastery of St. Macarius of Alexandria in Mount Al-Qalali.